 We benchmark the computational speed of the NNaugmented space charge quadrupole element against Ocelot's space charge simulation.
 For this evaluation, the incoming beam and quadrupole settings considered for the experiments in Fig. 9 are used with an energy of 6.2 MeV.
 Ocelot is configured with the same space charge simulation setup as was used to generate the training data.
-We find that Ocelot takes an average of 1.36 s to perform space charge tracking through a single quadrupole, while the same simulation is performed by the NN-augmented Cheetah element in an average of $370 \,\mu\text{s}$ - a reduction in compute time of more than 3 orders of magnitude.
-These benchmarks were run on the same Apple M1 Pro SOC's CPU considered in Section IID.
-Unlike Ocelot's space charge implementation, Cheetah can take advantage of hardware acceleration on GPU, which is expected to result in a further reduction of compute times.
+We find that Ocelot takes an average of 1.36 s to perform space charge tracking through a single quadrupole, while the same simulation is performed by the NN-augmented Cheetah element in an average of 370 μ s-a reduction in compute time of more than three orders of magnitude.
+These benchmarks were run on the same Apple M1 Pro SOC's CPU considered in Sec.
+II D. Unlike Ocelot's space charge implementation, Cheetah can take advantage of hardware acceleration on GPU, which is expected to result in a further reduction of compute times.

-Moreover, because an NN is used for the modular surrogate modelling, the computation remains fully differentiable, in effect providing differentiable space charge simulations that can seamlessly be integrated with other beam dynamics simulations.
+Moreover, because an NN is used for the modular surrogate modeling, the computation remains fully differentiable, in effect providing differentiable space charge simulations that can seamlessly be integrated with other beam dynamics simulations.

-This example serves as a proof of concept for Cheetah's ability to provide a platform for modular surrogate modelling.
-In fact, to the best of our knowledge, this is the first instance of modular NN-based surrogate modelling in particle accelerator simulations.
-As such, the integration of modular NN surrogate models in Cheetah enables us to build data-driven, high-speed, high-fidelity models of beam dynamics that would otherwise require computationally expensive models.
+This example serves as a proof of concept for Cheetah's ability to provide a platform for modular surrogate modeling.
+In fact, to the best of our knowledge, this and similar efforts made concurrently [58] present the first instances of modular NN-based surrogate modeling in particle accelerator simulations.
+As such, the integration of modular NN surrogate models in Cheetah enables us to build data-driven, high-speed, high-fidelity models of beam dynamics that would, otherwise, require computationally expensive models.
 Moreover, Cheetah can also be integrated with modular NN surrogates trained on real-world data, allowing for mitigation of model mismatches.
-In future work, we hope to add more NN-augmented and fully NN-based elements to Cheetah.
-While the presented example applies to parametrically defined beams, it can easily be extended to beams defined as particle clouds by employing NN architectures such as PointNet [53], which is intended as a future extension of Cheetah.
+In the future work, we hope to add more NN-augmented and fully NN-based elements to Cheetah.
+While the presented example applies to parametrically defined beams, it can easily be extended to beams defined as particle clouds by employing NN architectures such as PointNet [59], which is intended as a future extension of Cheetah.